Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Introduction

-where $K_n$ ranges over collections of $n$ distinct modes $k$, indexing eigenpairs $(\nu_k^2,\psi_k)$ of the Anderson operator $\mathcal H_{\Lambda_L}$, and $\sigma_k =\pm 1$.
-The main difficulty in estimating \eqref{eq: z like expression} is the control of correlations between eigenvalues $\nu_k^2$ that are not necessarily close to each other.
-Therefore, this problem goes beyond Minami estimates \cite{minami1996local,graf2007remark} and we know of only one paper \cite{klopp2011decorrelation} tackling such correlations, but only for $n=2$, see also \cite{aizenman2008joint}.
-The technique we use in the present paper relies crucially on the fact that the denominator features $\nu_k$ instead of $\nu_k^2$ (notice that this would not have been the case if we would have considered the Schrödinger equation instead of the the Klein-Gordon equation, see \cite{fishman2009perturbation,fishman2012nonlinear}).
-The bulk of our paper consists in setting up a specific framework to deal with expressions like \eqref{eq: z like expression}, in particular proving that $\E(|Z(x)|^s)$ has a bound uniform in $L$, for some $s>0$.
+The main difficulty in estimating this denominator is the control of correlations between eigenvalues $\nu_k^2$ that are not necessarily close to each other.
+Therefore, this problem goes beyond Minami estimates \cite{minami1996local,graf2007remark} and we know of only one paper \cite{klopp2011decorrelation} tackling such correlations, but only for $n=2$.
+See also \cite{aizenman2008joint}.
+The technique we use in this paper relies crucially on the fact that the above denominator contains $\nu_k$ instead of $\nu_k^2$, see Section~\ref{sec: bound denominators}.
+We note that this approach would thus not have worked if we had considered the nonlinear Schrödinger equation instead of the Klein-Gordon equation, see \cite{fishman2009perturbation,fishman2012nonlinear}.

+In addition to addressing this main technical difficulty, our paper develops a systematic and clear perturbative expansion that is well-suited for controlling local observables in extensive systems, see Section~\ref{sec: perturbative expansion}.
+Furthermore, we introduce a formalism to handle the fact that the eigenfunctions of the Anderson Hamiltonian \(\mathcal H_{\Lambda_L}\) are localized but not strictly local, i.e.\@ are not compactly supported with fixed support, see Sections~\ref{sec: control of local observables}–\ref{sec: properties of the Z random variables}.

-\subsection{Organization of the paper}
+\subsection{Organization of the Paper}

 In Section~\ref{sec: model and results}, we provide the needed set-up to state our main results: Theorems~\ref{th: decorrelation} to \ref{th: Green Kubo} as well as an out-of-equilibrium generalization, Theorem~\ref{th: out of equilibrium}.
 In Section~\ref{sec: proof of the theorems}, we prove Theorems~\ref{th: decorrelation} to \ref{th: Green Kubo} under some assumptions, stated as Propositions~\ref{pro: assumptions theorem 1} to \ref{pro: assumptions theorem 3} below, that will be shown afterwards.
 In Section~\ref{sec: perturbative expansion}, we develop a perturbative expansion in $\lambda$ for the observables appearing in our theorems.
 This expansion features ``small denominators'' involving energies of the eigenmodes of the chain.
 We provide a probabilistic bound to control them in Section~\ref{sec: bound denominators}.
 Next, in Sections~\ref{sec: control of local observables} and \ref{sec: properties of the Z random variables}, we define a special class of random variables and show some of their properties.
 We show in Section~\ref{sec: proof of the three propositions} that the variables of interest for us are of this type, and we derive probabilistic bounds on the perturbative expansion from the properties established in Sections~\ref{sec: control of local observables} and \ref{sec: properties of the Z random variables}.
 Thanks to this, we conclude the proof of Propositions~\ref{pro: assumptions theorem 1} to \ref{pro: assumptions theorem 3}.
 We also describe in Section~\ref{sec: proof of the three propositions} the needed adaptations needed to derive Theorem~\ref{th: out of equilibrium}, completing thus the proof of this theorem as well.
 Finally, Appendices~\ref{sec: localization} and \ref{sec: gibbs} gather some standard results on localization and on the decay of correlation of the Gibbs state respectively.